ollegreen/research_papers/README.md

 ______

+# Paper: "ZEPHYR: DIRECT DISTILLATION OF LM ALIGNMENT"
+Read: Nov 2023
+Mental Reference: HuggingFace making smaller but more efficient model.

+### Problem
+distilled Supervised Fine-Tuning (dSFT) do not respond well to "natural prompts".
+* Natural prompt:
+* Non-natural prompt:

+### Solution
+Use preference data from AI Feedback to improve dSFT.
+* **What does this actually mean/do**:

+### How can it be applied to my current work/research
+Know how to apply (direct) distilled Supervised Fine-Tuning and fine-tune w. preference data from AI feedback.

 # Paper: Oxford — “Semantic Uncertainty; Linguistic Invariances for Uncertainty Estimation in Natural Language Generation”
 Read: Sep 2023
+Mental Reference: Oxford making it easier to make sure that semantically similar words make the entropy look lower.
+As "Sweden" is the same meaning as "It's Sweden".

 ### Problem
 Hard to evaluate LLM models due to “semantic equivalence”.
 It’s Paris and Paris is not the same for regular LLMs = entropy is still the same.